tsedio/tsed-vite-react-movies-demo/docs/readme.md

 };
 ```

-For the CommonJS env you have to add the following line in `packages/server/index.ts`:
+For the CommonJS environment you have to add the following lines in `packages/server/index.ts`:

 ```typescript
 import {$log} from "@tsed/common";